- Student Life Menu

 For best heating results, do not block air vents and keep all windows closed.
 In the summer, air conditioning will not work properly unless the windows are closed.
 Cooperation from the student residents in helping to conserve energy is appreciated.
 If there are questions about heating/air units, please contact the Office of Housing & Residence Life.

 Washers and dryers are located on each floor of each residential wing.
 A laundry fee is included in the residence hall charges, so there is no student cost per load.
-Please report any problems with the washers and dryers to a Resident Director immediately.
+Please report any problems with the washers and dryers to the Office of Housing & Residence Life at 315-755-0411.
 The Faculty Student Association is not responsible for lost, stolen or damaged items left unattended in the laundry room.
 Non-resident usage of the washers and dryers is prohibited.